Can Antibiotics Cure Gum Disease?

 16 Jul, 2024

 Good oral hygiene is crucial for maintaining healthy gums and teeth.
-Poor oral hygiene can lead to bacterial infections that affect the gum line, often resulting in bad breath and other symptoms of gum disease.
+Poor oral hygiene can lead to bacterial infections that affect the gum line, often resulting in bad breath and other symptoms of gum infection.

 scaling and root planing

 Topical Antibiotics: They are directly administered to the affected area in the gums in the form of gels, strips or chips.
 They can be particularly effective when used following deep cleaning procedures like root planing and scaling.
 Topical antibiotics focus on eliminating bacteria precisely where the infection is located, which is highly effective for treating specific areas in your mouth and controlling bacterial growth.
-Examples include Atridox, Periochip, Actisite, Elyzol and Arestin.

 Related Articles